Autoclaves

 crawling with all kinds of horrible bugs.
 How filthy and nasty life would seem!
 Just as well, then, that we

-surgical instruments and hospital equipment.
+and keeping them germ-free.
 They're a bit like giant pressure

-cookers that use the power of steam to kill off germs that would
+cookers that use the power of steam to kill off microbes that might

-survive a simple washing with boiling water and detergents.
+survive a simple wash or wipe with hot water and detergents.

 in a more extreme form of cooking: to blast the bugs and germs on